Clinical Applications of Yoga Therapy for Integrated Care

 Participants learn how nervous system dysregulation, inflammation, and altered brain function contribute to depressive symptoms, and how carefully paced movement, breathwork, chanting, and meditation may support engagement, reduced inflammation, and functional momentum.
 Instruction prioritizes ethical scope, contraindication recognition, and integration with existing treatment plans rather than replacement of clinical care.

-Integrating Yoga Therapy Techniques in EMDR Part 1: Somatics and Breathwork
+Integrating Yoga Therapy Techniques in EMDR: Somatics and Breathwork

 This course introduces EMDR-trained clinicians to scope-appropriate ways yoga therapy-informed somatic and breath-based practices may support preparation, regulation, and stabilization within EMDR-informed care.
 Emphasis is placed on adjunctive use during early phases of treatment, particularly when clients experience difficulty tolerating activation or early distress.

-Participants learn how Polyvagal-informed and whole person koshic frameworks can guide safe practice selection without interfering with EMDR protocols or trauma processing.
+Participants learn how nervous system-informed and whole person koshic frameworks can guide safe practice selection without interfering with EMDR protocols or trauma processing.
 Instruction reinforces clear boundaries between somatic support and psychotherapy, with attention to communication, pacing, and ethical integration.

 Building on Part 1, this course focuses on adapting meditation and awareness practices for use alongside EMDR therapy, particularly during phases where distress, cognitive fusion, or post-session dysregulation may arise.
-Instruction draws on neuroscience, Polyvagal Theory, and whole person models from Koshic Theory to support safe, accessible meditation for trauma-exposed clients.
+Instruction draws on neuroscience and whole person models from Koshic Theory to support safe, accessible meditation for trauma-exposed clients.

 Participants learn when meditation may be helpful, when it may be contraindicated, and how to introduce practices that support cognitive defusion (thought awareness with detachment) and nervous system stability without intensifying dissociation or overwhelm.
 Application remains adjunctive and scope-appropriate, supporting EMDR rather than modifying or replacing it.